zorncbllr/php-mono/README.md

 ## Request Methods in Mono

-You can specify the request methods in the Route attribute located on top of the route function handlers.

-example:

-    #[Route(method: "POST")]

-Request methods may include GET, POST, PATCH, PUT, and DELETE.
+Request methods may include Get, Post, Patch, Put, and Delete.
 Routes with the same path but different request methods will be treated and handled differently.

-## The Route Attribute
+## The Route Attributes: Get(), Post(), Patch(), Put(), Delete()

 Route attributes are similar to annotations in other programming languages.

-The route attribute determines the path, as well as the method a route handler will be handling.
+There are five route attributes available in Mono: Get, Post, Patch, Put, and Delete.

-Note that route attributes are dependent on the controller it was implemented from.
+Note that route attributes are dependent on the controller they are implemented from.
 This means that if you are in a controller with for example, named Home, it would automatically assume that home is your base route.

+To implement a route handler, you need to specify the right route attribute for your desired request method.
+You may also provide additional uri path as an argument to these attributes.

+By default, if no arguments are provided, Mono assumes that it corresponds to the base route named after the controller.

 example: